ElVit/hassio-addons/README.md

 ### &#10003; [LFTP Sync](lftp-addon/)

-- A simple sync tool that uses LFTP.
-Allows to up- or download files over (s)ftp.
+- A simple sync tool that uses the lftp client.
+Allows to up- or download almost any file from/to a remote share.

 [//]: # "ADDONLIST_END"